coolcomputery/Loopover-Brute-Force-and-Improvement/README.md

 xxxx
 ```

-Other transformations allowed include rotations (not supported) and reflections (supported), ex.
+Other transformations allowed include rotations (not yet supported) and reflections (supported), ex.
 ```
 ....
 ....